Updated August 6, 2020 at 1 p.m. PST.

 PALOMAR HEALTH ACTIONS

 Government agencies loosened surgery restrictions to allow those that are “time-sensitive” and essential to the health of the patient.
 Although surgery volume is vital to our business, it’s important that we resume surgeries in the safest way possible to protect our patients and staff.
-Since we have a limited number of COVID-19 testing kits, we will not be able test all patients and OR staff prior to surgery.
-This means proper levels of PPE will be of utmost importance as we expand procedures.
-We must be mindful of the number of surgeries and PPE we use so we do not run into critical shortages.
 We are resuming time-sensitive surgeries while monitoring safety and PPE use closely.
 All other elective surgeries will continue to be suspended at this time.

 What types of treatment and testing is Palomar Health doing?

-e are continuing to review advanced treatment options for COVID-19 which include: Actemra, Convalescent Plasma and Remdesivir (Click herefor more information about each treatment medication).
+We are continuing to review advanced treatment options for COVID-19 which include: Dexamethasone, Convalescent Plasma and Remdesivir.
 We are not currently doing any anti-body testing as the only FDA approved test is not reliable and does not specifically test for COVID-19.

 How are we celebrating COVID-19 patients who leave our facilities?